kgrid/specs/docs/activation.md

 #### Runtime

 An environment capable of running the code for a particular class of KOs.
-Runtimes may be embbeded in an (custom) Adapter, or may communicate with the Activator through a (custom) Native or Proxy Adapter.
+Runtimes <conform>may</conform> be embbeded in an (custom) Adapter, or <conform>may</conform> communicate with the Activator through a (custom) Native or Proxy Adapter.
 THe refence imlementation of the Activator ships with an embedded Javascrip-runtime Adapter; also see [Activator/Runtime deployment guide]()

 #### Adapter

 Adapters allow particular Runtimes to interact with the Activator in order to deploy and run the code from a KO.
-An Adapter may handle initialization and registration of a runtime, provide access to the overall activation context and active endpoints, route client requests to [KO Endpoints](), and shutdown.
+An Adapter <conform>may</conform> handle initialization and registration of a runtime, provide access to the overall activation context and active endpoints, route client requests to [KO Endpoints](), and shutdown.
 Adapters implement the Adapter interface.
 See [Developing Runtimes]() and the documentation for your specific Runtime/Adapter combination.

 # 3. APIs
 ## Request API